Vácrátót: History

 After 1541, Rátót became an area under Turkish rule, and its inhabitants had to pay double taxes: both to the Turks and the Hungarians.
 During the almost two centuries of the Turkish rule, the name of the settlement always appeared in the Turkish and Hungarian tax registers, which means that it was a continuously inhabited place.

 It, however, could not survive the devastation of the liberating fights against the Turks.
 In 1690, it was registered as an uninhabited place.
 Later, we could again meet the people of Rátót and their landowners.
 The two largest land-owning families in the 18th century were the Mágóchy and the Róth.
 The number of its population kept growing on a continuous basis, and reached five-hundred by the turn of the century.
 Scientific research has not yet confirmed the hypothesis according to which the earlier original Hungarian population remained in a relatively large number in Rátót.
 But the place was mostly inhabited by Hungarians, while the adjacent villages were dominated by the Slovaks.
-Due to the mixing by way of marriages, Rátót also started to be dominated by the Slovaks, although the majority of the population considered themselves as Hungarians, but lived and spoke in a Slovakian way.
+Due to the mixing by way of marriages, Rátót also started to be dominated by the Slovaks, although the majority of the population considered themselves as Hungarians, but lived and spoke in a Slovak way.
 This unique ethnic duality of the people of Vácrátót could be seen in their way of clothing, habits and the use of the language until the recent decades.

 The population of Rátót is characteristically catholic, and they have preserved their faith until today.
 The church built by landowner János Mágóchy in 1746 was enlarged several times during the centuries.
 Its altars and main internal objects belong to the highest level Hungarian baroque wood sculpture.

 The serfs of Rátót village got rid of their socage in 1848.
 By this time, the cotter's system, and tiny pieces of the earlier fee estates became characteristic.
 After the abolishment of serfdom, only the pasture fields remained in common use, and the earlier seigniorial vineyard was also distributed.
 The farmers mostly produced rye, barley and maize in the sandy soil in the generally used three-course rotation.
 In 1895, more than half of the farms were arable land, while the proportion of meadow and pasture was close to one third of the whole area, which made it possible to spread the profitable cattle breeding on the pastures fed with abundant waters.
 At the turn of the century, eighty-seven percent of the total population lived directly from agriculture.